 Types of client

 Supervision & training

-I offer supervision to counsellors and psychotherapists, in person and online, who want to support their clients.
+I offer supervision to counsellors and psychotherapists, online, who want to support their clients.